Getting Started

 Publisher Policies on Sharing

 All scholarly authors should carefully read, interrogate, and retain their publication agreements, paying particular attention to the rights they retain as author.
-When open sharing of some version is permitted, which is common in the majority of cases, authors should exercise their right to share their work openly.
+When open sharing is permitted, which is common in the majority of cases, authors should exercise their right to share their work openly, noting any limitations on version or time.
 If open sharing is not permitted by the default contract, authors may choose to modify the agreement (pdf) or add an author addendum (for either the accepted manuscript (pdf) or the final published “version of record” (pdf)) in order to assert sharing rights.
 SHERPA/RoMEO is a useful tool for assessing known sharing policies by journal title and/or publisher.

 In some circumstances an author may wish to request rights back from a publisher after signing the publication contract.
 Suggested language to support such requests is available in the Copyright Guide.